ab1150/parking-garage/README.txt

 parkCameraMockScript.php - processes all inputs from parkCameraMock.php
-parkinggarageFINAL.sql - sql database information for creating databases plate.txt - license plate informatoin from openalpr put here platesHandler.php - used to take in license plate information from plate.txt register.php - page accessed to create new account reservation.php - page for new reservations reservationError.php - page returned for invalid reservations, prompts to try again
+parkinggarageFINAL.sql - sql database information for creating databases plate.txt - license plate informatoin from openalpr put here platesHandler.php - used to take in license plate information fropaeg m plate.txt register.php - page accessed to create new account reservation.php - page for new reservations reservationError.php - page returned for invalid reservations, prompts to try again